jbr-robotics/uncertainty-control-slam/cartographer/README.md

 #### Steps:

-1. Generate an optimized map as described in the [Generate pbstream](#generate-pbstream) section.
+1. Generate an optimized map as described in the [EXAMPLE.md](./EXAMPLE.md).
 This will create a map with optimized relations.
 Assume the generated file is named `uzh_tracking_area_run2_map.pbstream`.

 2. Auto-generate ground truth using:
    ```sh
    cartographer_autogenerate_ground_truth \